opensearch-project/documentation-website/API-TEMPLATE.md

 ## <Name of API> API

 Provide a paragraph that describes the API functions and top use case for the API.
+Use initial caps for the heading, for example: Alerting API.
+When you refer to the API operation, you can use lowercase with code font.

 If there is a corresponding OpenSearch Dashboards feature, provide a “See” link to refer them to it.
 Example:  “To learn more about monitor findings, see Document findings (https://opensearch.org/docs/latest/monitoring-plugins/alerting/monitors/#document-findings).”